 That’s the irony of self-indulgent writing: writing for yourself is the quickest path to writing something others love.

-The mistake writers make is believing expertise is required to write nonfiction.
+The mistake writers make is believing expertise is required to write compelling nonfiction.
 Nope, it's the rabid desire to indulge your curiosity.

 I just write what I want.
 I write what amuses me.
 It’s totally for myself.
 I never in my wildest dreams expected this popularity.